fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 >**NB** At least in the beginning it's good to keep an eye on the heroku logs at all times.
 The best way to do this is with command <i>heroku logs -t</i> which prints the logs to console whenever something happens on the server.

+>**NB** If you are deploying from a git repository where your code is not on the master branch (i.e. if you are altering the [notes repo](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-2) from the last lesson) you will need to run _git push heroku HEAD:master_.
+If you have already done a push to heroku, you may need to run _git push heroku HEAD:master --force_.

 The frontend also works with the backend on Heroku.
 You can check this by changing the backend's address on the frontend to be the backend's address in Heroku instead of <i>http://localhost:3001</i>.

 The next question is, how do we deploy the frontend to the Internet?
 We have multiple options.
 Let's go through one of them next.